vpenso/collectd-interface/README.md

     collectd-interface-daemon --help

-Start the Collectd Interface in fore-ground:
+Start the Collectd-Interface in fore-ground:

     collectd-interface-daemon